Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 • Vendor Manager role with role-restricted deactivation

-• AI-assisted FAIR calibration for substitutability and exit-cost ranges
+• AI-assisted quantitative calibration for substitutability and exit-cost ranges

 The Problem